-The radio receiver in your model uses 4 AA batteries.
-The battery holder for the receiver batteries is located underneath the battery cover.
-The battery cover can be identified by the on/off switch.
+The radio receiver in your model uses four AA batteries.
+The battery holder for the receiver batteries is located underneath the battery cover on the rear bumper.

-- 1. Access the battery compartment by removing the 4x12mm and 4x20mm buttonhead cap screws from the chassis.
-Swing the nerf bar out just far enough to clear the battery compartment cover. - Remove the battery holder and install 4 AA alkaline or rechargeable batteries.
+- 1. Remove the battery cover by removing the body clip from the post. - 2.
+Remove the battery holder and install four AA alkaline batteries.
 Make careful note of the battery polarity by comparing against the diagrams in the battery holder. - 3.
 Insert the battery holder into the battery compartment. - 4.
-Reinstall the battery compartment cover and secure with the screws.
+Direct the battery wires through the slot in the battery compartment.
+If the wires are not properly routed, they may become broken or shorted, causing radio system failure and loss of control. - 5.
+Reinstall the battery cover and secure with the body clip.